JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/vector/random_vector.rst

 Description
 -----------
-This node generate a random vector with a defined magnitude.
+This node generates a random vector with a defined magnitude.

 .. image:: images/random_vector_node.png
    :width: 160pt